LGBT+ Liberal Democrats: Fringe events

-LGBT+ Liberal Democrats runs a series of fringe events discussing various topic issues at Liberal Democrat conference each year, including regular joint fringes with LGBT+ campaigning organisation Stonewall.
+LGBT+ Liberal Democrats runs a series of fringe events discussing various topic issues at Liberal Democrat conference each year, including regular joint fringes with LGBTQ+ campaigning organisation Stonewall.

 Events at a joint 2011 fringe received widespread coverage after then Stonewall Chair, Ben Summerskill stated that his organisation did not support equal marriage and that he believed it would cost £5 billion to implement.
 The statement resulted in critical comments from prominent campaigner Peter Tatchell and openly gay Liberal Democrat MP Stephen Gilbert, who stated "it should not be up to me as a member of parliament to lobby Stonewall on equal rights.
 It should be Stonewall lobbying me".
 The controversy later caused a split within Stonewall itself, following further criticism from founder members Ian McKellen and Michael Cashman.

 2013 apologies

 In 2013, both G4S and TalkTalk were forced to apologise to the organisation, following separate incidents.
 In the first incident G4S, who provided conference security, had insisted on checking banners being carried by members of the group for "potentially offensive campaign material".
 Three months later, TalkTalk issued an apology after their web filter classified the organisation's web site as pornographic.